KooshaYeganeh/suse/README.md

 **man** : suse man ( Manual )

 **--install** : use this command to install a software
-> exapmle : suse install vscode
+> exapmle : suse --install vscode

 **--remove** <appname> : use this command to remove a software and try to remove dependencies
 > example: suse --remove